jateen321/face-recognition/README.md

 </div>

 ## Acknowledgment
-We would like to express my sincere gratitude to Anand Mishra, Assitant Professor, for this course project .
+We would like to express our sincere gratitude to Anand Mishra, Assitant Professor, for this course project .